BernaLang/cart-es-da-android/README.md

 ## EN
 Mobile APP (Android) to check cards and their statements from [Cartões Dá](https://cartoesda.com/).
+This repo is only used to download the APP.

 ### Attention
 * This APP is **NOT** official.